CJSoftLabs/D365CustomTimeline/Controls/README.md

     - **ItemsToDisplay:** Number value indicating the count of records to be appended to the list of visible Record cards.
     - **NoRecordsText:** Text which will be displayed when there are no results due to a search or a filter.
     - **ShowHideFooter:** Boolean value indicating the default state of the footer of the Record card.
+    - **PanelHeight:** Height value for the Panels over which it overflows.
+The default value used is 50vh.
     - **CommandbarConfigData:** Array of Object for mapping the Commands in each of the Record card.
       - **Attributes:**
         - **IconName:** FluentUI Icon to be displayed.